-This recipe was adapted for gluten-free diets from a 5-star recipe by About.com Guide to Southern Food, Diana Rattray.
+This recipe was adapted for gluten-free diets from a 5-star recipe by The Spruce's Southern Food Expert, Diana Rattray.

 In addition to using the juices and drippings from the turkey pan, you can use either milk or white wine to enhance the flavor of this turkey gravy.

 - Reserved juices and drippings from turkey roasting pan

 - 2 tablespoons sweet rice flour OR gluten-free cornstarch (See cook's note)

 - 1/2 water OR milk OR white wine

 - When roasted turkey is done cooking, pour pan juices into a 2-cup measuring cup or bowl.

 - Use a spatula to scrape flavorful pan dripping into the cup or bowl.